dantean/Secure-Password-Generator/README.md

 A simple Javascript application that asks the user a series of questions, then generates a secure password based on their responses.

+I made some newbie mistakes in my original attempt at this and needed to come back and make some revisions.
+After that, just for fun, I used ChatGPT to help me write additional code to add a `copy to clipboard` button, as well a section below the main box that displays which criteria the user selected.

 ## Acceptance Criteria

 ```